ocket8888/trafficcontrol/docs/source/development/traffic_ops.rst

 			- migrations/ - Database migration files
 			- tools/ - Contains helper scripts for easing upgrade transitions when selective data manipulation must be done to achieve a desirable state

-		- lib/ - Contains the main handling logic for the Perl implementation

-			- API/ - Mojolicious Controllers for the :ref:`to-api`
-			- Common/ - Code that is shared between both the :ref:`to-api` and the now-removed Traffic Ops UI
-			- Connection/ - Adapter definitions for connecting to external services
-			- Extensions/ - Contains :ref:`to-datasource-ext`
-			- Fixtures/ - Test-case fixture data for the "testing" environment\ [#perltest]_

-				- Integration/ - Integration tests\ [#perltest]_

-			- Helpers/ - Contains route handlers for the Traffic Stats-related endpoints
-			- MojoPlugins/ - Mojolicious Plugins for common controller code
-			- Schema/Result/ - Contains schema definitions generated from a constructed database for use with the `DBIx Perl pod suite <https://metacpan.org/search?q=DBIx>`_.
-These were machine-generated in 2016 and *absolutely* **no one** *should be touching them ever again*.
-			- /Test - Common helpers for testing
-			- UI/ - Mojolicious controllers for the now-removed Traffic Ops UI
-			- Utils/ - Contains helpful utilities for certain objects and tasks

-				- Helper/ - Common utilities for the Traffic Ops application

-		- public/ - A directory from which files are served statically over HTTP by the Perl implementation.
+		- public/ - A directory from which files are served statically over HTTP.
 One common use-case is for hosting a :term:`Coverage Zone File` for Traffic Router.
-		- script/ - Mojolicious bootstrap/startup scripts.
+		- script/ - Contains a few bootstrapping utilities
-		- t/ - Unit tests for both the API (in ``api/``) and the now-removed Traffic Ops UI\ [#perltest]_

-			- api/ - Unit tests for the API\ [#perltest]_

-		- t_integration/ - High-level integration tests\ [#perltest]_
-		- templates/ - Mojolicious Embedded Perl (:file:`{template name}.ep`) files for the now-removed Traffic Ops UI

 	- build/ - Contains files that are responsible for packaging Traffic Ops into an RPM file - and also for doing the same with :term:`ORT`
 	- client/ - The Go client library for Traffic Ops
 	- etc/ - Configuration files for various systems associated with running production instances of Traffic Ops, which are installed under ``/etc`` by the Traffic Ops RPM

 		- cron.d/ - Holds specifications for :manpage:`cron(8)` jobs that need to be run periodically on Traffic Ops servers

-			.. note:: At least one of these jobs expects itself to be run on a server that has the Perl implementation of Traffic Ops installed under ``/opt/traffic_ops/``.
-Nothing terrible will happen if that's not true, just that it/they won't work.
-Installation using the RPM will set up all of these kinds of things up automatically.

 		- init.d/ - Contains the old, initscripts-based job control for Traffic Ops
 		- logrotate.d/ - Specifications for the Linux :manpage:`logrotate(8)` utility for Traffic Ops log files
 		- profile.d/traffic_ops.sh - Sets up common environment variables for working with Traffic Ops